-2Including audiosync files, and electronic versions of the official notes, which are to be uploaded to the Court's servers for archival purposes.
+&lt;sup>2 Including audiosync files, and electronic versions of the official notes, which are to be uploaded to the Court's servers for archival purposes.

-Arrangements for orders of transcript(s) shall be made through the court reporters.
-A CJA 24 - Authorization and Voucher for Payment of Transcript shall also be used when the transcript is requested by a defendant or defendant's counsel under the Criminal Justice Act.
-Orders for transcript produced by ECR operators shall be accomplished through the use of a Transcript Order Form and orders for tapes produced by ECR operators shall be accomplished by means of a FTR/ Tape Order form (Appendix 3).
+Act.
+Orders for transcript produced by ECR operators shall be accomplished through the use of a Transcript Order Form and orders for tapes produced by ECR operators shall be accomplished by means of a FTR/ Tape Order form (Appendix #3).